Brayden-L/Brayden-L.github.io/_posts/2023-01-12-Giza Retrospective.md

 * Complete filtering which allows for full customization of dataset analysis by the user.
 * The filtering components can be relocated to the sidebar to allow for tinkering while viewing key charts.
 * Multiple options for sub-type partitioning key charts by key categorical types and time groupings.
-* Slick customizeable interactive tables using Aggrid, complete with hyperlinked route names for easy referencing.
+* Slick customizable interactive tables using Aggrid, complete with hyperlinked route names for easy referencing.
 * Memoization and caching to reduce redundant computation by Streamlit.
 ![Frontend Ex](Frontend Ex.gif)
 *Complex type and time partitioning*